-All applications to NOSM are initially screened and scored based on three (3) components:
+All applications to NOSM University’s Undergraduate Medical Education (UME) Program are initially screened and scored based on three (3) components:

 The scoring weight of each component is approximately 1/3.
 The combination of the scores from these three (3) components will determine if you are offered an interview.
-Approximately 300 of the top ranked applicants are invited to participate in the admissions interviews.
+Approximately three hundred (300) of the top ranked applicants are invited to participate in the admissions interviews.